dillonpan/nfl-postgreSQL/README.md

         print('no printable SQL execution')
 ```

 Now we have created the database, schema, standings table and inserting the values to the table.
-Let's doing a test SELECT statement and print it out:
+Let's do a test Select statement and print it out:
 ```
 cur.execute('''
     SELECT *